namsor/namsor-compass/README.md

 # namsor-compass
-NamSor backtest on COMPAS database using [Aequitas](https://github.com/dssg/aequitas), with their [example analysis of COMPAS](https://github.com/dssg/aequitas/blob/master/docs/source/examples/compas_demo.ipynb) as a reference.
+[NamSor](https://v2.namsor.com/NamSorAPIv2/apidoc.html) backtest on COMPAS database using [Aequitas](https://github.com/dssg/aequitas), with their [example analysis of COMPAS](https://github.com/dssg/aequitas/blob/master/docs/source/examples/compas_demo.ipynb) as a reference.

 ## 1 Data Preparation
-To Aequitas' [pre-prepared COMPAS data](https://github.com/dssg/aequitas/blob/master/examples/data/compas_for_aequitas.csv) we add predictions for name gender and origin made as made by NamSor API.
+I format ProPublica's [COMPAS data](https://github.com/propublica/compas-analysis/raw/master/compas-scores-two-years.csv) with [a script from Aequitas](https://github.com/dssg/aequitas/blob/master/examples/compas_data_for_aequitas.py) which I modified so it keeps first and last names.
+I add predictions for name gender and origin made as made by NamSor API.
+For using the NamSor Python SDK to get predictions for the gender and origin of names I oriented on what I did in my [Bachelor Thesis](https://github.com/LiFaytheGoblin/Gender-Equality-in-CS-Publications/blob/master/01_DataGatheringAndCleaning/03_Gender.ipynb).

 ## 2 COMPAS Analysis
-We repeat Aequitas' COMPAS analysis using not the original values but the predictions made by NamSor
+I repeat Aequitas' COMPAS analysis using not the original values but the predictions made by NamSor

 ## 3 Fairness Analysis
 How good are NamSor's predictions?
 And are they equally good for all groups of people?
 How fair is NamSor?

-To answer these questions we calculate Fairness Measures with the help of Aequitas.
+To answer these questions I calculate Fairness Measures with the help of Aequitas.
 Aequitas can calculate the following metrics for groups, where a group is a specific combination of vectors (eg. race, sex):

 * True Positive Rate 'tpr'
 * True Negative Rate 'tnr'